AashishThakuri/AashishThakuri/README.md

   <img src="https://user-images.githubusercontent.com/74038190/213910845-af37a709-8995-40d6-be59-724526e3c3d7.gif" width="400" alt="coding animation"/>
 </p>

-### Hi there 👋, I'm Aashish Thakuri
+### ⚡ I'm Aashish Thakuri

+*"I believe great software isn't just about solving problems—it's about creating experiences that feel like magic while remaining invisible in their complexity."*

-I'm a passionate Full-Stack Developer from Nepal with a love for building beautiful and functional web applications.
-I enjoy turning complex problems into simple, elegant solutions.
+I'm a passionate Full-Stack Developer from Nepal who loves to play with AI tools and is eager to learn theoretically about artificial intelligence.
+I enjoy coding, writing, and turning complex problems into elegant solutions that make technology feel effortless.

 <p align="center">
   <a href="https://linkedin.com/in/yourprofile" target="_blank">